 This legislation covers both curricular and extracurricular activities that are related to the LEA's instructional program, including athletic contests and events.
-No distinction need be made.
+No distinction needs to be made.

-- 5. What is the difference between an athletic contest and competitive athletic event? - An athletic contest refers to a sports activity that takes place within a district.
+- 5. What is the difference between an athletic contest and a competitive athletic event? - An athletic contest refers to a sports activity that takes place within a district.